ImageMagick/Usage-Markdown/distorts/index.md

 Because only horizontal and vertical lines remain straight you can not use a '`BilinearForward` distortion to reverse the distortion.
 As the grid lines in the transformed image are no longer horizontal or vertical, they will no longer remain straight in the resulting image!

-For example swapping coordinate pairs, and re-applying the 'forward' distortion (such as we did using the '`Perspective`' distortion above) will fail to recover the original image.
+For example, swapping coordinate pairs, and re-applying the 'forward' distortion (such as we did using the '`Perspective`' distortion above) will fail to recover the original image.

 ~~~
 convert mandrill_blin.jpg -matte -virtual-pixel black \